-Humans react sensitively to climate changes - mainly to rising temperatures.
-Their performance and physical well-being can be influenced by heat significantly.
-Especially elderly and debilitated people and children are affected by the health risks of climate change.
-Also extreme weather constitutes a growing threat. read more
+Humans react sensitively to changes in the climate - especially to rising temperatures.
+Physical performance and bodily well-being can be strongly influenced by heat.
+Older, more frail and health-impaired people and children are particularly affected by the health risks of climate change. read more